KellyO13/JSTheWeirdParts/README.md

  - javascript is synchronous and single-threaded.
  - objects and functions are closely related.
- - javascript doesn't care if arguments are not passed to function, they will just be setted to `undefined`
+ - javascript doesn't care if arguments are not passed to function, they will just be set to `undefined`
  - everything is an object or a primitive

 ### Execution context